iamronaldlaban/Bayesian-Matting/README.md

  For MATLAB just excute demo.m file and provide the necessary path for the images.

  ### Python
- 1. main_2. py : Reads the input image, trimap and the ground truth image.
+ 1. ```main_2. py``` : Reads the input image, trimap and the ground truth image.
 Calculates the alpha matte by call Bayesian_matte_OB and measure the quality metric by calling quality_metric.py.
 Also calls the compositing.py function to obtain the composite image.
- 2. Bayesian_matte_OB : Calculate the alpha matte using maximun likelihood.
+ 2. ```Bayesian_matte_OB.py``` : Calculate the alpha matte using maximun likelihood.
 To determine wheather the unknow region in the trimap is foreground or background.
- 3. matting_functions.py :
+ 3. ```matting_functions.py``` :
     *  Calculates the Gaussian weights for the window
     *  Generates a window with the unknow pixel as the center
     *  Iteratively solves to obtain alpha matte based on likelihood.
     *  Composites the image
- 4.  quality_metrics.py : Measures the MSE, SAD, PSNR and Time elapsed.
+ 4.  ```quality_metrics.py``` : Measures the MSE, SAD, PSNR and Time elapsed.

 **Results**